Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 ▣ "know. . .know" This is probably another double entendre of John.
 The Hebrew connotation would be intimate, personal relationship (cf. Gen. 4:1; Jer.
 1:5).
 The Greek connotation would be cognitive knowledge.
 The gospel is both personal and doctrinal.

 ▣ "He abides with you" Abiding is a key concept in John's writings (i.e., John 15).
-The Father abides in the Son, the Spirit abides in believers, and believers abide in the Son.
+The Father abides in the Son and the Son in the Father.
+The Spirit abides in believers, and believers abide in the Son and the Father (v.
+20).
 This abiding is PRESENT TENSE, not an isolated decision or emotional response.
+This is the restoration of the intimate fellowship of the Garden of Eden!
+See fulll note in the Special Topic below.

 1. Jesus (Matt.
 28:20; John 14:20,23; 15:4-5; Rom.
 8:10; 2 Cor.
 13:5; Gal.
 2:20; Eph.
 3:17; Col. 1:27)